programminghistorian/jekyll/lessons/naive-bayesian.md

 give the learner labeled data: that is, we give it a stack of things (documents, for example) where each of those things is labeled as belonging to a group.
 This is called training data.
 The learner then looks at each item in the training data, looks at its label, and learns what distinguishes the groups from each other.
-To see how well the learner learned, we then give data that is similar to the training data but that the learner hasn't seen before and that is not labeled.
+To see how well the learner learned, we then test it by giving it data that is similar to the training data but that the learner hasn't seen before and that is not labeled.
 This is called (you guessed it!) test data.
 How well the learner performs on classifying this previously-unseen data is a measure of how well it has learned.

 The classic case of a supervised classifier is a program that separates junk email (spam) from regular email (ham).
 Such a program is "trained"